-- The Social Worker Program - Program Overview: The Social Worker Team was comprised of six full time Social Workers and two part-time Attorneys in Fiscal Year 21/22.
+The Social Worker Program

+- Program Overview: The Social Worker Team was comprised of six full time Social Workers and two part-time Attorneys in Fiscal Year 21/22.
 The Social Workers are masters-level professionals who conduct assessments and develop comprehensive re-entry plans, prepare social history assessments, and advocate for alternatives to incarceration.
-When appropriate, the Social Workers provide recommendations for treatment and/or services in lieu of incarceration to the District Attorney and the Court. - Program Goal: The goal of the Public Defender Social Worker program is to acknowledge and address the underlying traumas, addictions, and emotional challenges our clients live with which have contributed to their present circumstances.
-Additionally, the program works to facilitate treatment in lieu of incarceration to the greatest extent possible. - Eligibility: Clients suffering from mental health, substance abuse, and other disorders underlying their criminal conduct.
-Social Worker services are provided in and out of custody - Program Data: In Fiscal Year 21-22, the Social Worker Team served 267 clients.
+When appropriate, the Social Workers provide recommendations for treatment and/or services in lieu of incarceration to the District Attorney and the Court. - Eligibility: Clients suffering from mental health, substance abuse, and other disorders underlying their criminal conduct. - Program Data: In Fiscal Year 21-22, the Social Worker Team served 267 clients.
 Below is the breakdown of client's served: